 Holden wants to talk to Phoebe, and he is running low on money, so he decides to risk going home.
 He expects his parents to be asleep, which will allow him to sneak in, speak with Phoebe, and then leave without being heard.
 He leaves the park and begins the long walk home.

 Holden’s off-kilter ramblings in Chapter 18 about being killed by an atom bomb sound like the bravado of a frightened, threatened boy.
 We have seen Holden’s bravado throughout the novel—when he worries that he is a coward, when he screams at Maurice, when he imagines himself as a vengeful movie character seeking justice through extreme force.
-But bravado is most important in this section because Holden’s interaction with the effeminate Carl Luce causes him to exhibit a subtle vein of homophobia that will be important later in the novel.
-Like many adolescent boys, Holden is uncomfortable with sexuality and especially uncomfortable with the idea of homosexuality.
+But bravado is most important in this section because Holden’s interaction with Carl Luce causes him to exhibit a subtle vein of homophobia that will be important later in the novel.
+Like many teens, Holden is uncomfortable with sexuality and especially uncomfortable with the idea of homosexuality.
 Though Luce seems to prefer women, Holden finds him slightly “flitty,” and Luce brings out an unpleasant lewdness in Holden’s behavior.

 Holden aggressively questions Luce about sex and seems to feel titillated throughout their conversation.
 Holden clearly wants Luce to give him some kind of guidance and insight into adult sexuality, but his attempts to raise the subject are clumsy and immature, and Luce refuses to interact with Holden on the same footing that they had at Whooton.
 When Luce leaves, Holden feels depressed and uncomfortable, and we get the sense that he is disappointed in himself—that despite his protestations that Luce is a phony, he wanted to connect with him and failed.
 With each successive interaction, Holden loses more faith in himself.
 He withdraws deeper into his cynicism, while at the same time feeling more and more desperate to break out of his loneliness.
 After Luce departs, Holden gets extremely drunk and acts completely unhinged.
 He hits on Valencia and the hat-check girl and then senselessly breaks into tears before walking through the freezing cold to the duck pond.